The Full Guide to Enterprise DevOps

 The first thing to recognize is that adopting DevOps can require a seismic shift in how your enterprise operates.

-- Depending on the capabilities of your teams, this can mean a substantial amount of training for both developers and IT staff.
+Traditional roles will become blurred, with developers needing to acquire some level of operations expertise and vice-versa.
+Depending on the capabilities of your teams, this can mean a substantial amount of training for both developers and operations staff.
 You may also need to invest in new talent or partner with a consultant that already has the broader skill set needed to put DevOps to work.

-- Adopting DevOps can also require a greater focus on internal communications.
+Adopting DevOps can also require a greater focus on internal communications.
 Even with all team members under the same umbrella, different app teams may still have different processes—and different sets of tools—that they are comfortable with.

 If you choose to build out your DevOps capabilities from within, it’s important to understand that the adoption process is just that—a process.

 You will need buy-in throughout your organization.
 Team members will have to be open and willing to undertake training that may be well outside of their current skills.
-Plus, in order to avoid DevOps burnout you should have tools in place that help you show positive results as you build out your capabilities.
+Plus, in order to avoid DevOps burnout, you should have tools in place that help you show positive results as you build out your capabilities.